awslabs/LISA/lib/docs/config/model-management-ui.md

 #### Time Format Requirements
 - All times must be in 24-hour format (HH:MM)
 - Valid range: 00:00 to 23:59
+- Start time must be before stop time within the same day
 - Stop time must be at least 2 hours after start time
-- Cross-day schedules are supported (e.g., start at 23:00, stop at 01:00 next day)

 #### Schedule Execution
 - **Automatic Actions**: Models are automatically started and stopped according to configured schedules